Insect collecting

 Insect collecting refers to the collection of insects and other arthropods for scientific study or as a hobby.
 Most insects are small and the majority cannot be identified without the examination of minute morphological characters, so entomologists often make and maintain insect collections.
 Very large collections are preserved in natural history museums or universities where they are maintained and studied by specialists.
 Many college courses require students to form small collections.
 There are also amateur entomologists and collectors who keep collections.

 Historically, insect collecting has been widespread and was in the Victorian age a very popular educational hobby.
 Insect collecting has left traces in European cultural history, literature and songs, e.g., Georges Brassens's La chasse aux papillons (The Hunt for Butterflies).
 The practice is particularly common among Japanese youths.

 Capture and kill techniques

+Traps

+Pitfall traps are a common method for capturing terrestrial arthropods.
+They can be placed in specific areas to capture insects known to frequent that particular habitat.
+The efficiency of pitfall traps is dependent on the size of the opening of the trap and, if multiple traps are used, the spacial arrangement of the traps.
+Pitfall traps can be an advantageous method of collecting insects because it does not usually kill the specimens it catches and it can hold multiple insects at a time.
+Furthermore, they are cheap and easy to assemble.

+There are two types of insect light traps: the box type and the funnel type.
+Although funnel type traps were originally invented to specifically catch moths, they are now used to capture other insects.
+According to researchers from Imperial College London, insects go towards artificial light because they mistake the light for the sky and instinctually fly towards it.
+The efficacy of light traps is impacted by factors including the size of the bulb and the time of day that the trap is used.
+UV bulbs and LEDs are more effective than incandescent bulbs, which emit infrared lights that are invisible to most nocturnal insects.
+The wavelength produced by the bulbs is also significant: research conducted in Egypt found that the use of blue and green LEDs attracted only approximately one-fifth of the number of sand flies that red LEDs did.
+Edward Ricciuti, writing for Entomology Today, described light traps as the best method for easily catching insects and for collecting many samples in a short period of time.
+A disadvantage of light traps is that they are limited to only capturing nocturnal species.
+They can also be ineffective if there is another light source present such as the moon.

 Entomologist Clare Butcher collecting with a net and an aspirator.